 As I have already mentioned, amaryllis can be grown outdoors easily in USDA climate zones 9 through 11 but many amaryllis owners in different zones will move their potted plants outdoor during the warmer summer months.
 This is perfectly acceptable and amaryllis will respond well to being brought outdoors in most areas during the summer as long as temperatures remain in the ranges that I have already outlined.

-Why do my amaryllis not bloom when they are brought outside?
+Why your indoor amaryllis will not bloom when they are brought outside

 A common problem that many amaryllis houseplant owners encounter is a lack of blooming of the plant when they take it outside.
 A plant that has been blooming consistently year on year may not bloom as expected when it is moved outdoors in summer.